Irgazin® DPP Orange

 Diketo-pyrrolo Pyrrole Orange

-Aside from the reactivity, its masstone is a stunner.
-Pyrrole Orange creates gorgeous light orangy-pink tints.
-The tints are higher chroma than cadmium red or orange, so PO73 was nice if high saturation is desired— however watch those mixing whites and blending oils.
-Pyrrole Orange makes what may be the very best red-orange tints with a hint of a pink undertone.
+The tints are higher chroma than cadmium red or orange, so PO73 was nice if high saturation is desired— however just another reminder to watch those mixing whites and blending oils.
+Pyrrole Orange makes some of the very best red-orange tints with a hint of a pink undertone.

-Most give this pigment high ratings for excellent lightfastness, however there were some strange curveballs found in oil paints depending on the precise mixing white used.
-In the recent testing by Golden, PO73 seemed sensitive to binding oils as well, specifically Safflower Oil (more details below).
+To delve into the lightfastness in oils a bit more, most give this pigment high ratings for excellent lightfastness.
+However there were some strange curveballs found in oil paints depending on the precise mixing white used.
+In the recent testing by Golden, PO73 seemed sensitive to binding oils as well, specifically Safflower Oil.
 This finding may be significant as several companies offer this pigment in a safflower oil blend.
 For more, consult Golden's recent research on lightfastness in oil paints.

 Depends on Variables in oils.
 Some pigment suppliers showed a pigment that fades slightly in tints.
 May be reactive to safflower oil, choice of mixing white in oil may be very important.